 Employees assigned to a shift that qualifies for shift premium will receive the same shift premium for authorized periods of any paid leave or holidays.

 When an employee is compensated for working overtime during hours for which shift premium is authorized, the overtime rate will be calculated including the shift premium pay for evening or night hours.

+4.6.3 In the event the University increases the amount of shift premium for classified employees covered under a different bargaining agreement, employees covered under this agreement will receive the same increase.

 Standby Pay